 Many options exist for accommodation in the Sydney CBD.
 Alternatively stay in one of the beach suburbs or villages of Sydney only a few kilometres from the city.

-If you are coming over Summer or in June / July the Residential Colleges within the University of Sydney offer great value for money accommodation.
-Set in historic buildings they offer traditional and modern ensuite bedrooms for singles, couples and friends travelling together.
+If you are coming over Summer the Residential Colleges in Sydney offer great value for money accommodation.